pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 ### Multi-columns

-It’s time for the first layout technique that was actually designed for layouts.
+It’s time for the first layout technique that was designed for layouts.
 Well, almost.
 Multi-columns can take any content and make it flow through the columns with some native gaps in-between.
 As seen in newspapers!

 ```css
 .columns {